 A doctor may X-ray the hip to help diagnose the cause of hip pain.
 However, in the early stages of the disease, X-rays may appear normal.
 Therefore, your doctor uses other investigations such as MRI or bone scans.

 Perthes’ disease commonly affects children between the age of 4 and ten years old.
 But can also occasionally occur in older children and teenagers.
-The condition is sometimes also called Legg Calve Perthes' Disease.
-The cause of the disease is not known.
+Another name for Perthes’ disease is Legg–Calvé–Perthes disease.
+The exact cause of the disease is unknown.